carmel26/ArduinoLibrairies/README.md

 # Arduino Librairies for ESP3D
-for ESP3D using ESP32 shield </br>
+for ESP3D using ESP8266 board </br>
 ## Using Arduino 1.8.9

 ***After downloading esp3d libraire from <a href="https://github.com/luc-github/ESP3D/">download version 2.1.1</a> or use the provided one in this repository</br>

 *Unzip the provided librairie for ESP3D or just download a new one </br>

-## for the Board use ESP32 Dev Mod and settings as shown on the attachement image.
+## for the Board use ESP8266 Dev Mod and settings as shown on the attachement image.

 ## if the file index.html.gz is missing
 click on upload file </br>